Door blows out during ground test on Boeing 777X jet

-Boeing’s new widebody jet, the 777X, suffered a setback Thursday afternoon during a high-pressure stress test on the ground when one of the airplane’s doors exploded outward.
+Boeing’s new widebody jet, the 777X, suffered a setback Thursday afternoon during a high-pressure stress test on the ground when one of the airplane’s cargo doors exploded outward.

 One 777X employee working in a nearby bay at Boeing’s Everett plant said he heard “a loud boom and the ground shook.”